Exclusive: Iraq close to pipeline deal with BP and Eni, rather than Exxon - sources

 The Hyundai deal, announced by the state-run Basra Oil Co, still requires the final approval of the oil ministry.
 One of the officials said the agreement would be finalised before the end of year.

-(Reporting by Aref Mohammed and Ahmed Rasheed; Addiotnal reporting by Gary McWilliams in Houston, Ron Bousso in London and Stephen Jewkes in Milan; Editing by John Davison and Pravin Char)
+(Reporting by Aref Mohammed and Ahmed Rasheed; Additional reporting by Gary McWilliams in Houston, Ron Bousso in London and Stephen Jewkes in Milan; Editing by John Davison and Pravin Char)